I was recently playing The Black Mirror and one of the earlier challenges is a jigsaw puzzle where you have to reconstruct a torn up photograph.

 - Developing the player interaction models for Mac and iOS

-- Implementing the systems and win conditions
+- Implementing the win conditions

-- Wrapping up and final thoughts
+- Project review and final thoughts

 These are the initial notes I made (with improved spelling and grammar) about my version after playing The Black Mirror version: